minprog/programmeren-1/problems/cs50/hello/index.md

 ## Testing

-To verify whether your program is indeed running well, you may use `check50` in the Terminal.
+To verify whether your program is indeed running according to the specification, you may use `check50` in the Terminal.
 Make sure that your Terminal is still pointing towards the directory that your `hello.c` resides in!

     check50 -l minprog/cs50x/2020/hello